peijun8810238/methylation-clock-replication/README.md

 This document describes the **end-to-end pipeline design** for replicating the
 Horvath DNA methylation age (DNAmAge) using public GEO data.

-It complements the main `README.md` by focusing on **pipeline structure, stages, and reproducibility**.

 ---

 ## Purpose